 Making the most of preventive services can also help.
 Only about 25 percent of adults aged 50 to 64 are up-to-date on immunizations and cancer screenings.
 Preventive screenings can be lifesaving, and getting the recommended immunizations can ward off serious illnesses like pneumonia.

 Rush Health and Aging offers an array of programs and resources to help adults stay healthy and age well.
 They offer free workshops that help people learn how to better manage their chronic conditions and connect with others in a supportive environment.
-The workshops help with the following:
+The workshops can help with the following:

 For information about free self-management workshops for people with chronic conditions, call (800) 757-0202.